 Flytrap, Venus.
 “The Science behind Trigger Warnings.”
 Mental Health and the Return to Nature: Peruvian Pavlovians Convention, introduced by Florence Wheelock, 3 July, 2009, Universidad Nacional Toribio Rodríguez de Mendoza de Amazonas, Chachapoyas, 2017.
 Presentation.

-Notice that the location includes both the venue (here a university) and the city.
-A lot of the material in this entry is optional.
-In addition, you can change the descriptive word at the end to whatever you like: reading, speech, workshop, etc.
+The location for this entry includes both the venue (here a university) and the city.
+A lot of the material in this entry is optional, especially the final description.

 Cite interviews by first providing the name of the person interviewed (the interviewee).
 Interviews may be published or unpublished.
 When an interview lacks a title, you can give it a description of your own.
 Here are some examples: